Mitigating Economic and/or Geopolitical Risks in Sensitive Research Projects - Government of Ontario

 Mitigating Economic & Geopolitical Risk Checklist

-The Principal Investigator is required to complete the Mitigating Economic and Geopolitical Risk Checklist for Ontario Research Funding Applications as part of their submission.
-This research security risk assessment assists researchers in identifying potential risks and provides an opportunity to outline a risk mitigation strategy as needed.
+The Principal Investigator (PI) is required to complete the Mitigating Economic and Geopolitical Risk Checklist for Ontario Research Funding Applications as part of their submission.
+This research security risk assessment assists researchers in identifying potential risks and to outline a risk mitigation strategy as needed.

 If any named researcher, including the PI, has acknowledged in the Application Attestation Form that they are or will be in collaboration with or in receipt of funding or in-kind support from at least one entity deemed problematic by the Solicitor General, the PI must address the related risks and set out mitigation measures in the risk mitigation section of the Checklist.

-Researchers requiring assistance in completing the Checklist can reach out to the RST at the contact listed below.
+Researchers requiring assistance in completing the Checklist contact the Research Security Team at researchsecurity@utoronto.ca.

 Process

-The Ontario government will assess the Application Attestation Form and Checklist for concerns from a research security perspective beyond the NRO list .
+The Ontario government will assess the Application Attestation Form and Checklist for research security concerns beyond the NRO list .
 For example, the Solicitor General may evaluate risks against a number of additional open sources, such as lists provided by the Australian Strategic Policy Institute and the U.S. Department of Defense.
 While the Ontario government analyzes all listed partners and individuals on an application, it does not provide a publicly available list of partners of concern.